Metacentric height: Righting arm

 Where RM is the righting moment, GZ is the righting arm and Δ is the displacement.
 Because the vessel displacement is constant, common practice is to simply graph the righting arm vs the angle of heel.
-The righting arm (known also as GZ — see diagram): the horizontal distance between the lines of buoyancy and gravity.
+The righting arm (known also as GZ — see diagram): the horizontal distance between the lines of buoyancy and gravity (Z = intersection point: the shortest distance to the centre of gravity G).